AbhishekBiradar22/Diabetes-Prediction-System-with-Deployment/README.md

 # Diabetes-Prediction-System-with-Deployment
-In this project, we developed and deployed a diabetes prediction model with a focus on creating a pipeline user-friendly Web interface .
+In this project, we developed and deployed a diabetes prediction model with a focus on creating a pipeline and user-friendly Web interface .
 The objective is to build a predictive model capable of assessing the likelihood of an individual having diabetes based on various health parameters.
 # Contents
 Requirement.txt: This file includes the required packages and dependencies to run the project successfully.
 Make sure to install these packages before running the application.